Formal title: Revised treatment of BSC Charges for Lead Parties of Interconnector BM Units

 Under the EU Third Package (Article 2 of Regulation 714/2009) Interconnector flows should be treated as part of the Transmission System and not as Production or Consumption.
-The current BSC charging arrangements are not aligned with the EU Third Package.
+The P361 Proposer contends that the current BSC charging arrangements are not aligned with the EU Third Package.

 For the purposes of calculating Balancing and Settlement Code (BSC) Charges, Interconnector Balancing Mechanism (BM) Units in Great Britain, are currently treated as either a Production BM Unit (generation) or a Consumption BM Unit (demand).
 The BSC Charges derived from Credited Energy Volumes are paid for by all BSC Parties having Production and Consumption BMUs with non-zero Metered Volumes, including Interconnector Users.

-This Modification Proposal seeks to exclude Interconnector BM Unit’s Credit Energy Volumes from the BSC Charges calculations, in order to align with the EU Third Package.
+P361 seeks to exclude Interconnector BM Units from the Main Funding Share and SVA (Production) Funding Share BSC Charges, in order to better facilitate the EU Third Package.

 P361 was raised by Nord Pool Spot AS on 31 October 2017.
 The Initial Written Assessment (IWA) was presented to the Panel at its meeting on 9 November 2017.
 The Panel agreed to progress P361 to the Assessment Procedure.

 The Proposer requested P361 be treated as an Urgent Modification Proposal on 31 January 2018.
 The request was taken to the Panel on 8 February 2018, who unanimously recommended to Ofgem that P361 be treated as an Urgent Modification Proposal.
 Ofgem rejected the Proposer’s request to treat P361 as an Urgent Modification Proposal on 22 February 2018 – see Ofgem response letter below for details.